-According to the previous results and interpretations, one can see that the total performance is comparable and even better than most of the results found in the literature and especially for a medium with very high multipath.
-This is due to the use of UWB and neural networks.
+The high performance of our proposed system in this hostile underground environment is due to the use of UWB and neural networks.
 In fact the use of neural networks directly impacts the performance of the entire system by allowing a better interpretation of the parameters.
-If we look at the LOS and NLOS cases, although we are using the same parameters in order to localize the target, the performance is relatively stable which surpasses classical systems expectations.
+If we look at the LOS and NLOS cases, although we are using the same parameters in order to localize the target, the performance is relatively stable, which surpasses classical systems expectations.
 In fact, for other systems, a degradation of more than 30% is observed for NLOS scenarios.
 Additionally, neural networks provide a better performance for the fingerprinting technique, where in the classical case and using database search techniques, the system extensively deteriorates for new data.
-This is overcome by using the generalization properties of neural networks.
+This is overcome by using the generalization and interpolation properties of neural networks.

-V. Conclusion
+V. CONCLUSION